Sajan Shah: Inspiring Change Through 4 Powerful Speeches at the Parliament of World Religions - www.lokmattimes.com

 Sajan Shah: Inspiring Change Through 4 Powerful Speeches at the Parliament of World Religions

-Renowned motivational speaker and advocate for the United Nations Sustainable Development Goals (SDGs), Sajan Shah, captivated audiences at the ...
+Chicago, IL – Renowned motivational speaker and advocate for the United Nations Sustainable Development Goals (SDGs), Sajan Shah, captivated ...

 The Parliament of World Religions, known for bringing together religious leaders, scholars, and activists from various faiths, served as an ideal platform for Sajan Shah's resonant messages.
 This year's event, hosted in Chicago, provided an opportunity for participants to explore ways in which spiritual values and shared goals can be harnessed to address contemporary challenges.